tagconcierge/admin-compass-wp/readme.txt

 You can open the search palette by using the keyboard shortcut Ctrl + Shift + F, or by clicking the "magnifying glass" icon in the WordPress admin top-bar.

+= Why not the built-in WordPress Command Palette =

+I know there is already a command palette built into the WordPress editor ([link](https://wordpress.org/documentation/article/site-editor-command-palette/)).
+The problem is that it's only available when editing posts or pages with default WordPress editor, so it's not global.
+Also it seems the development stopped.

 = Can I change the keyboard shortcut? =

 Currently, the keyboard shortcut is not customizable, but we're planning to add this feature in a future update.